azadbolour/boardgame/BACKLOG.md

 ## Technical Debt

+- Upgrade web-ui project to the latest version of webpack (4.8.2 as of May 2018).

 - Remove code duplication in the Java client library - common objects in the Scala library used in the API are duplicated in the Java client library because that library was built to access the Haskell